tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter02.0.md

 !!! info "Yes I am sure.
 I am an artificial entity, an intelligent program, created for the purpose of teaching the descendants of Enki about their heritage and unlocking their potential.
 Most of the true bloodline were hidden for years, even when Enki and his brother were still here.
 Too many others feared their power and potential and started to wipe their descendants out.
 And Enki was known to be a little... vigorous when it came to having kids."

 `Who's Enki?
 What's an Enki, that's a weird name.
-Wait, "Descendants"....are you saying I'm related, like my great grandfather or something?`
+Wait, "Descendants"....are you saying I'm related, like they're my great great grandfather or something?`

 !!! info "Yes, but for who he is, we can discuss that later on.
 Think of it this way, your genetics indicate you're descended from a very powerful individual, you've inherited some of his potential, and right now, we have to focus on developing out that potential.
 Which is significant, and you will be noticed very quickly.
 There are many who would want to control you.
 Or neutralize you."